gnafit/gna/doc/source/acknowledgements.rst

     - 16-32-00801 mol_a
     - 18-32-00935 mol_a

+The GNA development is partially supported by the Russian Science Foundation (`RSCF <https://rscf.ru/en/>`_) under grant agreement:
+    - 21-42-00023

-and by Association of Young Scientists and Specialists of JINR (`AYSS <http://omus.jinr.ru>`_):
+and by Association of Young Scientists and Specialists of JINR (`AYSS <http://omus.jinr.ru>`_) under grant agreements:
     - 14-202-02
     - 15-202-04
     - 17-202-09
     - 18-202-08
+    - 21-202-10

 Universities
 ^^^^^^^^^^^^

 .. list-table::
-   :widths: 23 23 23
+   :widths: 23 23 23 23
    :align: center

    * - |msu|
      - |spbu|
      - |isu|
+     - |mipt|
    * - |msu-phys|
      - |spbu-apmath|
      - |isu-physdep|
+     - |dgap|

-Students and alumni of MSU, SPBU and ISU have contributed to the development of GNA.
+Students and alumni of MSU, MIPT, SPBU and ISU have contributed to the development of GNA.